mep3175/used-car-price-prediction/README.md

-# 🚗 Used Car Price Prediction with Machine Learning
+# 🚗 Used Car Price Prediction with Machine Learning.

 This project predicts the **selling price of used cars** using real-world data and machine learning models such as **Linear Regression** and **Random Forest Regressor**.
 We focus on data cleaning, feature engineering, model training, hyperparameter tuning, and evaluation to build a reliable price prediction system.